weijian2014/testtools/tools/simulator/README.md

      -r, --dport                  Int, the destination port, must be specified.
      -w, --win                   Bool, using windows TCP header options of the raw socket, optional, default true.
      -i, --ios                   Bool, using ios TCP header options of the raw socket, optional, default false.
-     -t, --tcp                   Bool, using TCP packet of raw socket, optional, default false, will using HTTP packet.
+     -t, --tcp                   Bool, using TCP packet of raw socket, for non-split tcp mode, optional, default false, will using HTTP packet.
      -h, --help                Print this message and exit.
     Examples:
      ./Simulator -w -s 1.0.0.1 -d 2.0.0.2 -r 8888